electrum/presto-example/README.md

 # Example standalone Presto plugin

-This currently provides an `example` connector that is the same as the built-in MySQL connector.
+This currently provides an `example` connector that is similar to the built-in MySQL connector.